codeperfectplus/competitive-programming-solution/Excercism.IO/python/high-scores/README.md

 ## Submitting Exercises

-Note that, when trying to submit an exercise, make sure the solution is in the `$EXERCISM_WORKSPACE/python/bank-account` directory.
+Note that, when trying to submit an exercise, make sure the solution is in the `$EXERCISM_WORKSPACE/python/high-scores` directory.

 You can find your Exercism workspace by running `exercism debug` and looking for the line that starts with `Workspace`.

 For more detailed information about running tests, code style and linting, please see [Running the Tests](http://exercism.io/tracks/python/tests).

+## Source

+Tribute to the eighties' arcade game Frogger

 ## Submitting Incomplete Solutions